Search Knowledge Base by Keyword

 Trend confirmation.
-When OBV and price trends are in sync (same direction), then OBV simply confirms the price trend.
+When OBV indicator and price trends are in sync (same direction), then OBV simply confirms the price trend.

 Divergences indicate potential reversals.
 The absolute value of OBV is not important, instead, the trend in OBV vs. trend in price are important to watch.
 If they divert, it’s a signal.
 Bullish divergence forms when OBV is rising while the price is flat or declining.
 This would suggest that the price should begin rising.
 Bearish divergence forms when OBV is declining while the price is flat or rising.